Lots of unique hot springs! Hot spring inns you'll want to visit on your trip to Yamagata Prefecture

 Zao Hot Springs

-Zao Onsen, one of the "Three High Hot Springs of Ou," is a highly acidic sulfur spring that is said to be effective for beautiful skin.
-For this reason, it is sometimes called "Princess's Hot Spring" or "Beautiful Skin Hot Spring."
+Zao Onsen, considered one of the "Three Great Hot Springs of Oshu," is a highly acidic sulfur spring said to be effective for beautiful skin.
+For this reason, it is sometimes called "Princess's Bath" or "Beauty-Enhancing Bath."

-Located at an altitude of 900m, it seems to be a popular highland resort destination, especially in the summer
+Located at an altitude of 900m, it seems to attract many visitors as a highland resort, especially in the summer.
+There are

 Zao International Hotel: A recommended hotel in Zao Onsen

-Zao International Hotel, which has received high praise on online accommodation sites, uses hot spring water directly from the source in its large public bath, allowing you to enjoy fresh water.
-The open-air bath is filled with a sense of openness, and you can enjoy two types of water at different temperatures.
-For dinner, the stone-grilled meal using local Yamagata beef is very popular
+The Zao International Hotel, which has received high ratings on online accommodation sites, uses free-flowing hot spring water in its large public bath, allowing guests to enjoy fresh water.
+The open-air bath is full of a sense of openness, and you can enjoy two types of water with different temperatures.
+For dinner, the stone-grilled set meal using local Yamagata beef is very popular.

 INFORMATION